BSCrumpton/Deadline2/README.md

 3. Better ensure that when you update the addon, no deadlines are "lost"
 4. Whenever you delete a deadline, the original config should be re-applied to the deck
 5. Allow selection of parent deck + all subdecks, and apply deadline to all subdecks

+## Contributing
+Feel free to contribute!
+To offer you some guidance, below is my general development workflow.

+### Windows
+To test any code changes live, create a symlink to the anki addons location.
+`mklink /D "C:\Users\USERNAME\AppData\Roaming\Anki2\addons21\Deadline2" "C:\Users\USERNAME\Documents\GitHub\Deadline2"`
+to regenerate any UI features after updating in QT Creator, use something like `pyuic5 CalForm\form.ui -o CalForm.py` from the root of the repo folder.
+To start anki in debug mode, `C:\Program Files\Anki\anki-console.bat` is your friend